Camille Gira

 Camille Gira (2 June 1958 – 16 May 2018) was a Luxembourgish politician for the Greens.
 Born in Luxembourg City, he was a member of the national legislature, the Chamber of Deputies, representing the Nord constituency since the 1994 election.

-He was mayor of Beckerich, first elected on 11 May 1990.
-Prior to that, he had been an échevin in the commune (1982–1990).
+He was mayor of Beckerich, first elected on 11 May 1990, making him the first Green mayor in Luxembourg.
+Prior to that, he had been an alderman in the commune since 1982.

 He was an air traffic controller at Luxembourg-Findel International Airport between 1977 and his election to the Chamber in 1994.

 Gira collapsed while delivering a speech in parliament on 16 May 2018.
 He was rushed to hospital but died later that day from heart failure.